FrankHJCuypers/gaai/README.md

 + Add another device by clicking on the "+" button at the bottom right.
 + Remove a device by swiping its card to the right.
-  A Dialog box will pop up asking you to confirm the delete:
+  A Dialog box will pop up asking you to confirm to delete:

 ![Device Delete Confirmation](docs/images/DeviceDeleteConfirm.png)